fBrx/dockerimages/hugo/README.md

 When the image is used "standalone", the folder which should be used has to be specified via the ```-v```flag to the ```docker run``` command.

 Example to use the current directory: ```docker run --rm -p 1313:1313 -v ${PWD}:/site fbrx/hugo```

+## boot2docker

+When the image is used to run your site via ```hugo server``` in conjunction with boot2docker, you have to supply the IP or hostname of your boot2docker host  as the baseUrl to the hugo command.

+Example: ```docker run --rm -p 1313:1313 -v ${PWD}:/site fbrx/hugo server -b 192.168.59.103```

+The IP of the boot2dpcker host can be obtained by simply running ```boot2docker ip```.